coastalme/coastalme/TO_DO_LIST.md

 - TODO 049 [Handle other command line parameters e.g. path to .ini file, path to datafile](https://github.com/coastalme/coastalme/blob/730a0be2274de02125681ab3e14424dbbfadbaeb/src/utils.cpp#L125)
 - TODO 035 [Also handle other EPSG for vector spatial reference systems](https://github.com/coastalme/coastalme/blob/730a0be2274de02125681ab3e14424dbbfadbaeb/src/gis_vector.cpp#L492)
 - TODO 054 [Choose more files to omit from "usual" raster output]
+- TODO 069 [Enable ability to represent intervention structures which have their foundation embedded in consolidated sediment.
+In other words, with the elevation of the base of the intervention structure *below* the top of all consolidated sediment layers.
+Will need some sanity checking of elevations]
+- TODO 071 [If the user input file format is changed, write a Python script to convert from the old file format to the new]
+- TODO 079 [Do sanity checking on wave and tide input]

 ##   Error handling
 -  TODO 004 [Improve error handling of situation where we have a valid shadow zone but cannot find a neighbouring cell which is 'under' the coastline](https://github.com/coastalme/coastalme/blob/730a0be2274de02125681ab3e14424dbbfadbaeb/src/calc_shadow_zones.cpp#L490)